NetApp-on-Google-Cloud/cloud-volumes-ontap-terraform/README.md

 # Cloud Volumes ONTAP on Google Cloud using Terraform

-Guides to show the procedure and examples to deploy Cloud Volumes ONTAP on Google Cloud using Ansible.
+Guides to show the procedure and examples to deploy Cloud Volumes ONTAP on Google Cloud using Terraform.

 * [Cloud Manager Connector](./connector.md)
 * [Cloud Volumes ONTAP Single Node](./cvosn.md)